Marek-Sedlacek/W251---DarkNetWeb/README.md

 ## W251---DarkNetWeb
-#### Cleaning data from Tormarket
-On the DNM archives site (https://archive.org/download/dnmarchives), download the tormarket.tar.xz and extract.
-The cleaning code will extract data from the HTML files in the Products folder of this directory.
-There's more data than can be extracted from these files if we want.

-While each market scrape will be different, I imagine we can modify this code slightly and creat functions specific to the data we want for each market.
+#### Loading Data
+Contains the scripts for building a Cassandrad DB, extracting data from the raw HTML files, and loading the resulting data to Cassandra

+### Cleaning Data
+Scripts to extract additional features out of the description fields.